Game

 Hunt Responsibly

-Hunting wild hogs is an exciting and rewarding challenge but comes with serious responsibilities.
+Hunting wild hogs is an exciting and rewarding challenge, but it comes with serious responsibilities.

 • Understanding the Risks: Wild hogs are intelligent and unpredictable animals.
 Know that, and be careful.